HYDRAWOLFY/dotfiles/README.md

 Welcome to my personal dotfiles repository!
-This setup is designed to go hand in hand with my workflow needs,with the followingtools:
+This setup is designed to go hand in hand with my workflow needs,with the following tools:

 - **Window Manager**: BSPWM
 - **Compositor**: Picom